varmoh/Buerokratt-onboarding/README.md

 ### Bürokratt on-site

 Bürokratt can also be deployed on-site.
-See below for deployment instructions.
+Please note that on-site deployment requires a Kubernetes platform.
+Detailed deployment instructions are currently under preparation.

 ### Contact